-9. Sanitation Facilities Construction: \$1.53 billion (+\$1.33 billion)
+Sanitation Facilities Construction: \$1.15 billion (+\$1.02 billion)

-The IHS Sanitation Facilities Construction (SFC) Program - an integral component of IHS disease prevention activities - has brought potable water and constructed or rehabilitated waste disposal facilities for AI/ANs and Tribal communities since 1960.
+The IHS Sanitation Facilities Construction (SFC) Program - an integral component of IHS disease prevention and public health activities - has brought potable water and constructed or rehabilitated waste disposal facilities for AI/ANs and Tribal communities since 1960.
 As a result, the rates for infant mortality, the mortality rate for gastroenteritis and other environmentally related diseases have been dramatically reduced by about 80 percent since 1973.
-However, adequate sanitation infrastructure remains critical as Tribal governments continue to respond to the COVID-19 pandemic and provide basic and essential sanitary living conditions on their lands.
+However, the need for adequate sanitation infrastructure remains critical as many Tribal communities still rely on aging community-based water and sanitation infrastructure (e.g. un-piped water or sanitation).
+The Workgroup recommends \$1.15 billion for the Sanitation Facilities Construction program in FY